 The “Home of Lässig” Walk

-The new long-distance hike in Saalbach Hinterglemm’s valley head is long, offers spectacular views and is, as the locals say, totally lässig!
+This long-distance hike in Saalbach Hinterglemm’s valley head is long, offers spectacular views and is, as the locals say, totally lässig!
 Long-distance hiking is the latest craze.
 Exploring pristine natural worlds one step at a time, switching off and enjoying the fresh air and leaving behind the worries of everyday life.
-Those who have already completed the “Seven Summits of Saalbach Hinterglemm” and are on the look for new challenges in the mountains of the Glemmtal Valley, can look forward to a new multi-summit hike under the motto “demanding, but super lässig”!
-With the beginning of the 2018 hiking season, the “Home of Lässig” Walk in Saalbach Hinterglemm’s valley head is guaranteed to make the heart of any wanderlust addict beat faster.
-Just last autumn, Saalbach Stories embarked on such a journey, and we were absolutely blown away by the new hiking trail!
+Those who have already completed the “Seven Summits of Saalbach Hinterglemm” and are on the look for new challenges in the mountains of the Glemmtal Valley, can look forward to a multi-summit hike under the motto “demanding, but super lässig”!

 With around 1,700 metres of elevation, five summits and approximately 22 kilometres in length, the “Home of Lässig” Walk leads right into the heart of a true nature spectacle.
 I love Hinterglemm’s valley head — it’s a perfect safe haven — quiet and far away from all the gondolas and mountain biking trails.
 And although the route is located around a couple of summits that are quite popular with the locals, the U-shaped tour in the Glemmtal Valley’s basin will offer plenty of time and space for quiet moments.